 The transition plans should be designed to encourage successful transitions that foster respect for individual differences, encourage understanding of the whole child, create a sense of trust and belonging, and reduce child and family anxiety about school.
 The plans must include an on-going evaluation process to verify that the outcomes established for the different transition levels are being accomplished and that these goals are updated as student data and environmental changes occur.

 Legal References: G.S.
-115C-105.41; State Board of Education Policy GCS-Q-001
+115C-105.41; State Board of Education Policy DROP-001

 Cross References: School Improvement Plan (policy 3430)